LiDlab/TransDSI/README.md

 The explainable result of Q14694 and Q00987 is saved in 'results/importance/Q14694_Q00987.csv'.
 ```

 Under normal circumstances, PairExplainer takes approximately 300 seconds to predict the importance of each position on a candidate DSI pair.
-Therefore, before running it, please ensure that the candidate DSI you wish to predict is not present in our provided [GSD](#gold-standard-dataset-gsd) or [PDSID](#predicted-dub-substrate-interaction-dataset-pdsid).

 If you prefer not to utilize the GPU, you can append `--nogpu` at the end of the command.
 However, this is not recommended as retraining PairExplainer would be necessary, which can take around 4 hours.

-#### Reproduction instructions for fivefold cross-validations and independent tests:
+### Reproduction instructions for fivefold cross-validations and independent tests:

 ## Available Data